Thomas Baumert

 Thomas Baumert (born May 20, 1965) is a German-French physician-scientist and entrepreneur.
 He is a Professor of Medicine at the University of Strasbourg and the Chief of the Gastroenterology-Hepatology Service at the Strasbourg University Hospitals.
 He is the founder of Alentis Therapeutics, a clinical-stage biotech company in Basel.
 He works on the basic, translational, and clinical investigation of liver disease and cancer.

 Baumert and his teams have discovered and developed novel strategies to treat fibrosis and cancer.
 He has published more than 400 scientific articles including in The New England Journal of Medicine, Cell, Nature, and Science Translational Medicine.
 His work has been recognized by several awards and honors, including the Galien Prize and the Inserm Research Award.

 Education

-Baumert studied medicine at the Freiburg and Heidelberg universities, the University of Chicago, and at the Baylor College of Medicine.
-On completing a doctoral thesis at the German Cancer Research Center (DKFZ) in Heidelberg, and a medicine internship at the Ludwig Maximilians University (LMU) in Munich, Baumert received his MD degree from the Heidelberg University.
+Baumert studied medicine at the University of Freiburg and Heidelberg University, the University of Chicago, and at the Baylor College of Medicine.
+On completing a doctoral thesis at the German Cancer Research Center (DKFZ) in Heidelberg, and a medicine internship at LMU Munich, Baumert received his MD degree from Heidelberg University.
 He then moved to America to become a fellow at Harvard Medical School.
 He returned to Germany to join the Department of Medicine at the University Hospital in Freiburg, where he qualified as a board-certified internist and gastroenterologist.
 He later moved to Strasbourg in France, where he became a full Professor of Medicine at the University of Strasbourg where he created a new Inserm research unit, and started a research program in translational hepatology.